NEMAURA MEDICAL INC. (OTCMKTS:NMRD) Files An 8-K Regulation FD Disclosure - Market Exclusive

 Item 7.01.

-On May 5, 2020, Nemaura Medical Inc. (the “Company”) issued a press release.
-A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K.
+On May 11, 2020, Nemaura Medical Inc. (the “Company”) issued a press release providing certain business updates.
+A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K. On May 11, 2020, the Company released a presentation titled Better Diagnostics for Life Management of Type 2 Diabetes using non-invasive CGM.
+A copy of the presentation is attached to this Current Report on Form 8-K as Exhibit 99.2.

-The information included in this Current Report on Form 8-K, including Exhibit 99.1, shall not be deemed to be "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that section, nor shall such information be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such a filing.
-The information set forth under this Item 7.01 shall not be deemed an admission as to the materiality of any information in this Current Report on Form 8-K that is required to be disclosed solely to satisfy the requirements of Regulation FD.

 Nemaura Medical Inc. Exhibit